OKR: Goal-setting on steroids

 Objectives are what you want to achieve.
 They serve as beacons that signal to everyone the direction in which the business aspires to go.
-Objectives start with the company’s strategic objectives, filtering out to teams and individuals who create their own objectives, both cross-functionally and bottom up, while all in support of the overall strategic objectives.
-Objectives are memorable and qualitative descriptions that are short, motivating and engaging.
+Objectives start with the company’s strategic objectives first, then filter out to teams and individuals who create their own objectives.
+Both cross-functionally and bottom up, these objectives support the overall strategic objectives.
+They are memorable and qualitative descriptions that are short, motivating and engaging.

-Key results describe how you are going to achieve the objectives and are quantitative.
-For each objective there will be 2-5 key results which are specific, calendar-based, and most important, they are measurable.
+On the other hand, key results describe how you are going to achieve the objectives.
+They are quantitative.
+For each objective there are 2-5 key results which are specific, calendar-based, and most important, they are measurable.
 According to Marissa Mayer, former Google Vice President, “If it does not have a number, it is not a Key Result.”
-Important to note, it is highly recommended that the number of key results is limited.
-Otherwise, they will not be remembered.

-OKRs have a cadence that are tied to the business calendar.
-High level business objectives come from the annual planning process.
+OKRs have a cadence tied to the business calendar.
+The high level business objectives come from the annual planning process.
 Typically, OKRs are set on a quarterly basis and their progress reviewed to determine whether objectives were achieved or must be tweaked in the next quarter.

 This quarterly “OKR cycle” is a rule of thumb and can be adjusted depending upon the needs of the business.
-Smaller businesses or start-ups have been known to utilize a monthly OKR cycle.
+Smaller businesses or start-ups often operate on a monthly OKR cycle.
 Teams ensure steady progress on quarterly objectives with weekly check-ins.
 Focusing on time and measurement allows the progress to be tracked throughout the OKR cycle, creating a common framework for achieving big goals.

 What makes OKR better?

-“A major benefit of OKR is moving from project management to outcomes thinking,” according to Felipe Castro, OKR trainer, speaker and author.
-This is a critical difference between OKRs and other project management or goal-setting tools.
-OKRs is about measuring key results, not checking off tasks.
+According to Felipe Castro, OKR trainer, speaker and author, “A major benefit of OKR is moving from project management to outcomes thinking.”
+There is a critical difference between OKRs and other project management or goal-setting tools.
+The process measures key results.
+It doesn’t check off tasks.

 Castro always asks in his OKR workshops: “If you deliver all your tasks and nothing improves, are you still successful?”
-No, of course not.
-With OKRs, when you measure what’s important to the organization, you need to focus on the outcomes you want to achieve in support of the objective, not a checklist of tasks or deliverables.
+He contends you are not.
+With OKRs, when you measure what’s important to the organization, you focus on the outcomes you want to achieve.
+You are not interested in a checklist of tasks or deliverables.

 Cadence of Check-ins

-For acclaimed author and speaker, Christina Wodtke, “When people ask me what is the difference between OKRs and SMART* goals or other goal setting approaches, I tell them it is the cadence of check-ins.
-The cadence is what makes the difference between goal setting and goal achieving.”
+For acclaimed author and speaker, Christina Wodtke, “When people ask me the difference between OKRs and SMART* goals or other goal setting approaches, I tell them it is the cadence of check-ins.
+The cadence makes the difference between goal setting and goal achieving.”

-According to Wodtke, the critical part of the process is the constant review and challenges to the OKRs in the weekly check-ins and quarterly meetings.
-She highly recommends “baking your OKRs into your weekly team meetings (if you have them) and your weekly status emails.”
+According to Wodtke, the critical part of the process is the constant review and challenges to the OKRs.
+This is critical for the weekly check-ins and quarterly meetings.
+She also recommends “baking your OKRs into your weekly team meetings (if you have them) and your weekly status emails.”

-But Wodtke cautions those getting started with OKRs, “Don’t set OKRs for everything you do.
+But Wodtke warns those getting started with OKRs, “Don’t set OKRs for everything you do.
 Create an OKR set for the mission-critical thing you are afraid you won’t get done.”

 Good advice, for sure.
-If you’d like more information on how OKRs might be able to help your business, please contact me.
+If you’d like more information on how OKRs might be able to help your business, please contact us.